Hair Removal Devices for Men - Pros & Cons

 A more-affordable option is buying an at-home permanent hair removal system.
 For less than the cost of a single laser treatment you can have an effective way to remove body hair permanently right at home.

-There are several options available, like the Me Chic or the Tria 4X.
-There’s also the Silk’n Flash&Go Jewel which uses patented FDA-approved Home Pulsed Light (HPL) to get the benefits of a spa laser treatment right where you live.
+There are several Silk'n options available, like the Infinity, Flash&Go Jewel, Flash&Go Express, or the Flash&Go Pro which use patented FDA-approved Home Pulsed Light (HPL) to get the benefits of a spa laser treatment in the comfort of your own home.

 HPL works in much the same way spa laser treatments do.
 It uses light energy to heat a strand of hair down to the root.
 The process damages the hair follicle, preventing future growth.
 And the whole treatment is painless.

-With an at-home treatment like the Flash&Go Jewel or Flash&Go Express you’re in complete control of when and where your sessions will be done.
+With an at-home treatment you’re in complete control of when and where your sessions will be done.
 There’s no worrying if the spa has any appointments that work with your schedule.
 You do the work yourself whenever it’s a good time for you.
-And if you travel a lot, the Flash&Go Jewel’s compact size makes it easy to tuck away in your luggage, or even your shaving kit.
+And if you travel a lot, the Silk'n devices are compact, making it easy to tuck away in your luggage, or even your shaving kit.

 As with spa treatments, at-home laser hair removal will require multiple sessions, usually in two- to six-week intervals.
 This is where Flash&Go hair removal devices really pay off.
 Just think of all those future appointments you won’t have to pay for.

-Is the HPL technology in the Flash&Go Jewel for everyone?
+Is the HPL technology for everyone?
 Well, unfortunately, there are some limitations.
 Like the Intense Pulsed Light used in most spa treatments, HPL works better when there is higher contrast between skin tone and hair color.
 As a result, this isn’t the best solution if you have very dark skin.

 HPL offers a safe, at-home solution for most male hair removal concerns.
 You can even use it on your face so long as you do so below your cheekbones.
 This can help if you want to crisply define your beard line, for example.
 However, it’s not recommended that you attempt to remove all your facial hair using HPL.
 Although the prospect of never shaving again can be appealing, the result can look a little unnatural.
 When it comes to getting that clean-shaven look, there’s no substitute for a good old-fashioned razor.